PerimeterInstitute/SymmetryDocs/jupyterhub.md

 (which connects Julia to Jupyterhub) on a system-wide basis, so this installs the `IJulia` package in your home directory.

+#### Haskell

+It is possible (but not super easy) to set up a Haskell kernel.
+If you are interested in doing this, please email `help@perimeterinstitute.ca`.

 #### Custom Kernels

 It is possible to add your own *kernels* to the list of kernels.
 When it